-LA 490 emphasizes the early stages of designing, a creative process which includes: a widening and deepening of awareness, expansion of relevant experience, environmental problem formation and articulation, evaluating environmental situations and places, imagining and probing possibilities, establishing promising directions and projecting early planning and design resolutions which set an "intending toward-forming out of" design developmental cycling process into full motion.
+LA 490 emphasizes the early stages of designing, a creative process which includes: a widening and deepening of awareness, expansion of relevant experience, environmental problem formation and articulation, evaluating environmental situations and places, imagining and probing possibilities, establishing promising directions and projecting early planning and design resolutions which set an "intending toward...-forming out of..." design developmental cycling process into full motion.

-LA 499 emphasizes the continued development of design thinking, i.e., design ideas, feelings, qualities, relationships, needs, wants, aspirations... and the creative ways that these are reintegrated into planning and design proposals for the physical transformation of places.
+LA 499 emphasizes the continued development of design thinking, i.e., design ideas, feelings, qualities, relationships, needs, wants, aspirations, the "aboutness of places"... and the creative ways that these are reintegrated into planning and design proposals for the physical transformation of places.

 A more general way of saying this is that Comp.
-Prep. emphasizes "attentional and intentional"

-realms of designing, which naturally includes early "formative" work through schematic design.
+Prep. emphasizes "attentional and intentional" realms of designing, which naturally includes early "formative" expression that ranges from problem and program construction through first attempts at schematic design.

 Comp.
-Studio emphasizes formative development: i.e., progressively more specific, integrative planning and design proposals for policy and physical transformations; planning and design rehearsals and expressions; design communications and presentations.
+Studio emphasizes meaningful formative development: i.e., progressively more specific, integrative, planning and design proposals for policy and physical transformations; planning and design rehearsals and expressions; design communications, evaluations and presentations.

-At the same time, there is a continuing expected growth in people/problem/place awareness and the inevitable expansion, reconfiguration and shifts of emphasis in the project's programmatic agenda.
+At the same time, there is a continuing expected growth through the studio term of people/problem/place awareness and the inevitable expansion, reconfiguration and shifts of emphasis in the project's programmatic agenda.